kieran/radio/README.md

 # VHF / UHF radio stuff

-Mostly a config for my Baofeng UV-5R radios in Victoria BC.
+Mostly a config for my [Baofeng UV-5R](https://share.temu.com/t8gaph1k8tA) radios in Victoria BC.

+I bought them in Oct '23 for $31 CAD/ea with free shipping.
+You should be able to find a similar deal.

 ## CHIRP radio config for the BC coast